gabrielbarretoo/gabrielbarretoo/README.md

 ## About me

-💻 <strong>I'm a Fullstack Developer</strong>
+💻 <strong>Fullstack Developer</strong>

-👷‍♂️<strong>I'm currently working as a freelancer and on personal projects</strong>
+👷‍♂️<strong>Currently working as a freelancer and on personal projects</strong>

-🚀 **And, I'm participating in [Rocketseat's](https://rocketseat.com.br/) GoStack Bootcamp.
+🚀 **Participating in [Rocketseat's](https://rocketseat.com.br/) GoStack Bootcamp.
 Deepening my knowledge of DDD, TDD, SOLID, back-end concepts, database structure, stylized components, hooks, states and more**

 ## Knowledge